MagicMirrorOrg/MagicMirror-Documentation/modules/customcss.md

 folders.
 For example the `weather` modules has its own CSS file located at [`defaultmodules/weather/weather.css`](https://github.com/MagicMirrorOrg/MagicMirror/blob/master/defaultmodules/weather/weather.css)

+The `custom.css` file is loaded after all the default CSS files, so any styles you add there will override the default styles.
+You should not edit any of the default files directly.

 ### Example

 One common request is to make the weather icons colorful, this can easily be